by Rosie Greer, Flight Attendant and SWC Member

 When you get to the gate, go directly to the gate agent and identify yourself.
 Ask him or her to approach you when pre-boarding begins.

 At some airlines, pre-boarding is first, before all other passengers.
-At other airlines, pre-boarding is accomplished after first-class boarding.
-One of the advantages of pre-boarding is you will find space for your carry-on luggage!
+At other airlines, pre-boarding happens after first-class boarding.
+One of the advantages of pre-boarding is you can find space for your carry-on luggage!
 Many airplanes in the US domestic market do not have enough storage room for every passenger’s luggage.

 Note: Many of the smaller “airlink” planes require everyone to “gate check” all their carry-on bags except for purses and computer cases, and other small articles.
 On such flights, the articles are also returned to the jetbridge after landing.